List of cities and towns in the San Francisco Bay Area

 The San Francisco Bay Area, commonly known as the Bay Area, is a metropolitan region surrounding the San Francisco Bay estuaries in Northern California.
-According to the 2010 United States Census, the region has over 7.1 million inhabitants and approximately 6900 sqmi of land.
-The region is home to three major cities: San Francisco, Oakland and, the largest, San Jose.
+According to the 2010 United States census, the region has over 7.1 million inhabitants and approximately 6900 sqmi of land.
+The region is home to three major cities: San Francisco, Oakland and, the largest by area, San Jose.

 The Bay Area has been inhabited since antiquity, first by the Ohlone and Miwok peoples, followed by the Spanish, who first arrived in 1769 and established the area's first mission, Mission San Francisco de Asís, in 1776.
 After being ceded to the United States in 1848, the Bay Area grew immensely due to the California Gold Rush, establishing itself as one of the most important regions on the West Coast.
 Today, the Bay Area is the home of Silicon Valley, Wine Country, and numerous companies, universities, bridges, airports, and parks.

 The Bay Area consists of nine counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma) and 101 municipalities.
 One, San Francisco, is a consolidated city–county.
 California law makes no distinction between "city" and "town", and municipalities may use either term in their official names.
 The first municipalities to incorporate were Benicia and San Jose on March 27, 1850, while the most recent was Oakley on July 1, 1999.
 The largest municipality by population and land area is San Jose with 1,013,240 residents and 178.26 sqmi.
 The smallest by population is Colma with 1,507 people, while the smallest by land area is Belvedere at 0.52 sqmi.